GannettDigital/api-docs/source/includes/_neighborly_location_review_details.md

 ### POST

 Use POST with a JSON payload to create/update Neighborly location for a given advertiser.
-Required params: `location_id`, `gmaid` and `brand_code`.
+Required attributes: `location_id`, `gmaid` and `brand_code`.
+Optional attributes: `friendly_name`, `external_project_id`, `segment_id`
-brand_code is required by the Google Analytics Report to allow for authentication across every gmaid of a given brand.
+Brand_code is required by the Google Analytics Report to allow for authentication across every gmaid of a given brand.
+If a segment_id is included this will also update any existing Google API configuration for the given gmaid.
+**Important** The last updated gmaid for a given brand is used to configure and make all Google Analytics calls for every gmaid in that brand.

 #### Examples